Dubbed Audio Style Guide - Lector Dubbing

 - Please ensure pronunciation of key terms is consistent across episodes and seasons.

-For information on audio mix and delivery formats, please reference the Netflix Originals Delivery Specifications.
+For information on audio mix and delivery formats, please reference the Localization, Accessibility, and Dubbing Branded Delivery Specifications.

 - For a 5.1 OV Printmaster, dip center channel only.
 Only for very loud sections or for films with very wide dynamic range, it’s acceptable to dip Left and Right as well, no more than 6db.